SubnauticaNitrox/Nitrox/README.md

 * Integration with <a href="https://github.com/pardeike/Harmony">Harmony</a>

 ### How can I play this mod?
-This mod is still in its early stages of development, and a public, easy to install version has not been released yet.
-Those who are keen to try can follow the guide on the wiki.
-This requires compilation of the mod, and injecting it into Subnautica; not suited for the faint-hearted.
-Until a stable version is released, this mod is not recommended for casual play.
-Please be patient as we work to build a great enhancement for the game.
+Please do keep in mind that this mod is still in progressional development.
+There will be issues & bugs which you can refer to the <a href="https://github.com/SubnauticaNitrox/Nitrox/issues">issues tab</a> to reference your issue or comment on a pre-existing issue.

+We finally have reached a stage, where we feel comfortable enough to give the public easy access to the mod by providing an installation package to install on each reoccurring update.

+If you want to follow the development progress exactly on each pull request.
+Refer to the <a href="https://github.com/Sunrunner37/Nitrox/wiki">wiki tab</a> to set up a development environment where pushed updates will be synchronized automatically.

+You can find the mod here on <a href="https://www.nexusmods.com/subnautica/mods/159">NexusMods</a>.

 ### How can I contribute?
 Simply submit a pull request.
 Full documentation can be found on the <a href="https://github.com/Sunrunner37/Nitrox/wiki">wiki tab</a>.
-Feel free to join us in the Subnautica Modders Discord channel.
+Feel free to join us in the <a href"https://discord.gg/fEzV3cb">Subnautica Modders Discord channel</a>.

 ### Why the name 'Nitrox'?
 Nitrox is an alternative air mixture, used by scuba divers, to achieve longer bottom times.
 As a mod, it will provide a new dimension of gameplay to extend your enjoyment.